Solar Incentives in Washington 2019

-When you receive your final invoice, you’ll claim 30% of the final cost in federal solar tax credits on the same year's taxes.
-For example, when the final cost to install solar panels is $10,000, you will receive $3,000 (30%) back in federal tax credits.
-Don’t have the tax appetite?
-You may use the credits up to 5 years after the tax year of installation.
+When you receive your final invoice, you will claim 30 percent of that on the same year's taxes.
+For example, when the final cost to install solar panels are $10,000, you will receive $3,000 back in federal tax credits.

 Solar Net Energy Metering (NEM)

-Net Metering in Washington state is how your utility compensates you for providing clean, renewable solar energy to your neighbors and grid.
+Net Metering in Washington state is how your utility compensates you for providing clean, renewable solar energy to your neighbors and the local electric grid.
 After you switch on your new solar energy system, your utility will begin to spin your meter backward when you're producing more (solar) energy than how much energy your home is consuming!
 Each time you send excess power to the grid, the solar energy gets used nearby (by your neighbors) and you accumulate energy credits.

 How Does Net Metering Work?

 Net metering works by compensating you for the excess solar power you produce from your home.
-For example, if your solar panel system generates 1,000 kilowatt-hours of solar power in the month of May while you consume 650 kilowatt-hours of energy this earns you 350 kilowatt-hours worth of solar energy credits.
-These energy credits get used when you’re not generating more solar power than using (at night, etc).
+For example, if in one billing cycle your solar panel system generates 1,000 kilowatt-hours of solar power while consuming 650 kilowatt-hours of energy this earns you 350 kilowatt-hours worth of solar energy credits.
+These credits are used when you’re using more energy than you are producing, such as at night time.

 Let our team help you determine whether solar is the right fit for your today's lifestyle and financial goals.
 Get started by giving Sunbridge Solar a call at (360) 313-7190 or complete a quick free consultation form and we will give you a call instead.